ossf/osv-schema/docs/schema.md

 ### affected[].ranges[].database_specific field

-The `ranges` object's `database_specific` field is a JSON object holding additional information about the range from which the record was obtained.
+The `ranges` object's `database_specific` field is a JSON object holding additional information about the range as defined by the database from which the record was obtained.
 The meaning of the values within the object is entirely defined by the database and beyond the scope of this document.